 FACTBOX-Actresses and activists react to Harvey Weinstein verdict

-A jury convicted Weinstein on Monday of sexual assault and third-degree rape but acquitted him on the most serious charges He faces up to 25 years in prison.
-Weinstein had pleaded not guilty and said any sex was consensual..
-Accusations against Weinstein helped fuel the #MeToo movement of women speaking out about mistreatment.
-Hollywood celebrities also founded Times Up, an organization dedicated to fighting sexual harassment and abuse across all industries.
+Below are some of the reactions to the verdict. - "Today is a powerful day & a huge step forward in our collective healing," tweeted actress Rose McGowan, who has accused Weinstein of raping her.

-Below are some of the reactions to the Weinstein verdict. - "Gratitude to the brave women who've testified and to the jury for seeing through the dirty tactics of the defense," actress Rosanna Arquette, who has said she resisted unwanted sexual advances by Weinstein, wrote on Twitter.
+- "For the women who testified in this case, and walked through traumatic hell, you did a public service to girls and women everywhere, thank you,” tweeted actress Ashley Judd, one of the first women in October 2017 to publicly accuse Weinstein of sexual misconduct. - "Gratitude to the brave women who’ve testified and to the jury for seeing through the dirty tactics of the defense," tweeted actress Rosanna Arquette, who has said she resisted unwanted sexual advances by Weinstein.

 "We will change the laws in the future so that rape victims are heard and not discredited and so that it’s easier for people to report their rapes," she added. - "While it is disappointing that today's outcome does not deliver the true, full justice that so many women deserve, Harvey Weinstein will now forever be known as a convicted serial predator," the Silence Breakers, a group of Weinstein accusers, said in a statement.